-The Company's balance sheet will continue to reduce over the life of the mortgages issued as the Company has not issued any further advances since 1998 and there is no intention to issue new business in the future.
+The Company's balance sheet continue to reduce over the life of the mortgages issued as the Company has not issued any further advances since 1997 and there is no intention to issue new business in the future.

-Cash will continue to be received from mortgages redemptions.
-The mortgage loans are lifetime mortgages and will remain on balance sheet until the last customer has redeemed the loan advance.
+Cash will continue to be received from mortgage redemptions and interest income generated from the mortgage portfolio.
+The mortgage loans are lifetime mortgages and will remain on balance sheet until the last customer has redeemed its loan advance.